-Thyroid Facts: The thyroid gland is part of the endocrine (hormone) system.
+Thyroid FAQs: The thyroid gland is part of the endocrine (hormone) system.
 The thyroid gland produces two hormones, thyroxine (T4) and tri-iodothyronine (T3).
-Diseases of the thyroid gland include hyperthyroidism, hyperthyroidism, subacute thyroiditis, thyroid cancer, and thyroid nodules.
-Thyroid medications are used to treat thyroid disorders.
+Diseases of the thyroid gland include: Thyroid medications are used to treat thyroid disorders.